geoffb/www-geoffblair-com/htdocs/resume.md

 	<a href="mailto:geoff@lostdecadegames.com">geoff@lostdecadegames.com</a>
 </div>

-With over a decade of experience developing full-stack, web-based applications, Geoff is an expert in HTML, CSS and JavaScript.
+With over a decade of experience developing full-stack, web-based applications, Geoff is an expert in HTML5, CSS3, and JavaScript.

 ## Lost Decade Games